Forrest (advertisement): Background

-Metz, a brand of Bacardi-Martini, aired the advertisement in conjunction with other promotions at the time, such as free samples, two-for-one promos, competitions, and a point-of-sale campaign, in an attempt to not only boost sales of the original Metz drink, but also to promote good sales for the new additions of "Black Metz", a black-colored schnapps based drink, and "Still Metz", a non-carbonated drink that was blended with citrus essences and spring water.
+Metz, a brand of Bacardi-Martini, aired the advertisement in conjunction with other promotions at the time, such as free samples, two-for-one promos, competitions, and a point-of-sale campaign, in an attempt to not only boost sales of the original Metz drink, but also to promote good sales for the new additions of "Black Metz", a black-coloured schnapps based drink, and "Still Metz", a non-carbonated drink that was blended with citrus essences and spring water.

 The reason for these promotions were to encourage sales in the 18- to 24-year-old market, as the Metz team aimed at two key areas that related to that audience and what appealed to said audience.

 The first was the condition of "gut-bloating", a condition that occurred as an after effect of binge-drinking overcarbonated beers.
 This condition was prominently featured in the book "30-Second Beer" by Sophie Atherton, in which it is stated that "[a]nother quality issue is over-carbonation, which can give beer a very fizzy character, as well as creating sensations of prickling and burning.
 It can also make the drinker feel bloated."

 To this end, Metz worked to advertise their alcopops, particularly Still Metz, due to its bases of citrus essence and pure spring water, as drinks which would allow the drinker to enjoy themselves, while also avoiding the potential after effects brought on by binge drinking other overly carbonated beers.

 For the second, Metz created an advertisement and a promotional campaign featuring their mascot, "the Judderman", in an attempt to appeal to contemporary youth by offering them something new, something unusual, and ultimately something dangerous and sinister.